Baglecake/emile-mini/README.md

 ---

 ## 🆕 What else is new in v0.1.3?
-* **Experimental Module Exposure Through the CLI**: Experimental modules place émile-Mini in competition with standard RL models to show how émile-Mini's enactive learning approach boodsts performance beyond traditional reinforcement systems.
+* **Experimental Module Exposure Through the CLI**: Experimental modules place émile-Mini in competition with standard RL models to show how émile-Mini's enactive learning approach boosts performance beyond traditional reinforcement systems.
 The visuals below show the results of a maze challenge, where learners need to navigate a 2-d space to reach an objective, while avoiding traps disguised as ideal conditions.
 Results show how émile-Mini excels at challenges requiring adaptive decision making, changing context to avoid being caught in stasis or deceived by local optima.
 Context switching allows for émile-Mini to adapt policy to situation endogenously, offering a far more flexible set of actions than traditional RL models.

 ##
 ### 🆕 Exposed **emile-mini maze** demo via the CLI (`emile-mini maze`, `emile-mini extinction`)